rackerlabs/support-how-to/content/exchange/deleting-and-resending-blackberry-service-books-bes.md

 book entries.
 These issues are frequently resolved by deleting and resending the service books to the device.
-If this happens to a user, have the user delete all their service books starting with the &ldquo;Desktop&rdquo; from their Blackberry device.
+If this happens to a user, have the user delete all their service books starting with the "Desktop" from their Blackberry device.
 After all service books are deleted, resend the service books from your Cloud Office control panel.